ryan4yin/video2chars/README.md

 pip install video2chars
 ```

-If you are using a old `pip`, maybe you should add `--prefer-binary` to make things go right(or upgrade your pip first):
+If you're using an old version of `pip`, maybe you should add `--prefer-binary` to make things go right(or upgrade your pip first):

 ```shell
 pip install video2chars --prefer-binary